-The 10.2-inch display and premium build means the Pixel C sits comfortably at the top end of the tablet market, above the Nexus 9.
-It bridges the gap between the Nexus slates and Google's Chromebook Pixel laptop.
+The 10.2-inch, 2560 x 1800 display and premium metal build means the Pixel C sits comfortably at the top end of the tablet market, bridging the gap between the Nexus slates and Google's Chromebook Pixel laptop.

 There's no mistaking that the Pixel C is a premium tablet.
 Finished in Anodized Aluminum, the Pixel C looks and feels like an expensive piece of tech as soon as you lay eyes and hands on it.

-That style isn't light though, and at 517g it's considerably heavier than the similarly proportioned iPad Air 2, which tips the scales at 437g – although the Air 2 is narrower and thinner than the 242 x 179 x 7mm Pixel C.
+That style isn't light though, and at 517g it's considerably heavier than the similarly proportioned iPad Pro 9.7, which tips the scales at 437g – although the Pro 9.7 is shorter, narrower and thinner than the 242 x 179 x 7mm Google Pixel C.

 You don't even get a fingerprint scanner, a feature that Google's included in its latest duo of smartphones after providing dedicated support for the digit-reading tech with Android Marshmallow.
 It feels a little bit like a missed opportunity.